Install, deploy, and upgrade Unified Service Desk

 Deploy Unified Service Desk packages to the Common Data Service platform instance.
 More information: Deploy Unified Service Desk packages using Package Deployer

 Run the Unified Service Desk client, and connect to the Common Data Service platform instance where you deployed the packages to verify that everything is working correctly.
 More information: Connect to a instance using the Unified Service Desk client

 To set up additional development computers for configuring your agent desktop applications using Unified Service Desk, install the Unified Service Desk client on the computer.
 More information: Install Unified Service Desk Client

 Step 2: Configure and test your agent application

 Use your development environment to configure your agent application by building on one of the available sample applications you deployed, and then test it by connecting to the customized package using the Unified Service Desk client application.
 More information: Use Unified Service Desk to configure your agent application

 After you have customized your agent application through configuration or custom code, you must install the Unified Service Desk client application along with any files required for the custom functionality on your agent’s computers.
 Consider creating a ClickOnce application or an MSI package installer to bundle all the files together and deploy on the agent computers in your organization.
 More information: see MSDN: ClickOnce Security and Deployment or MSDN: Windows Installer

 You might also want to migrate your Unified Service Desk configuration from a development/test to a production environment.
-You can use the new Configuration Migration tool to migrate your Unified Service Desk configuration data across Customer Engagement instance.
-More information: Migrate your Unified Service Desk configuration to another Dynamics 365 for Customer Engagement server
+You can use the new Configuration Migration tool to migrate your Unified Service Desk configuration data across the Common Data Service platform instance.
+More information: Migrate your Unified Service Desk configuration to another server